 • RHE 309S (Critical Reading and Persuasion – 4 Sections)

 • RHE 321 (Principles of Rhetoric – 4 Sections)

 • RHE 309K (Rhetoric of Cyborgs – 1 Section)

 • RHE 306 (Rhetoric and Writing – 1 Section)

-Superprof can also suggest reading lessons to help you.
+Superprof can also suggest Academic tutoring to help you.

-Learning isn't a problem, academic english lessons for all!
+Learning isn't a problem, reading lessons for all!